What are the benefits of Girl Scout Camp?

 Do volunteers need special training to go camping with girls?

-Troop/group leaders must attend either a Let’s Go Camping or a Camping 101 Training session before going to camp.
-Find out more about these trainings on our Volunteer Training page.
+Troop/group leaders must attend camp training before going to camp.
+Find out more about what training you need on our Volunteer Training page.

 What camps are available for troop camping?